replicatedhq/replicated-docs/docs/reference/template-functions-config-context.md

 * If there is no private registry configured in the customer's environment and the image does not need to be proxied, return `remoteImageName` without changes.

-For more information about the Replicated registry proxy service, see [How the App Manager Accesses Private Images](/vendor/packaging-private-images#how-the-app-manager-accesses-private-images) in _Connecting to an Image Registry_.
+For more information about the Replicated registry proxy service, see [How KOTS Accesses Private Images](/vendor/packaging-private-images#how-kots-accesses-private-images) in _Connecting to an Image Registry_.

 ## LocalRegistryImagePullSecret